-The 2nd Preparing for Careers in Teaching Statistics and Data Science Workshop will be held in Fort Collins, Colorado, on July 27, immediately prior to JSM 2019 in Denver, Colorado.
+The 3nd Preparing for Careers in Teaching Statistics and Data Science Workshop will be held virtually on May 15 and May 20, in two parts, first immediately prior to eCOTS 2020 and the second during the cxonference.
 The workshop is designed for graduate students and recent PhDs interested in careers in teaching statistics and data science.
-Priority will be given to graduate students who finished or will be finishing their program between Spring 2019 and Fall 2021.
+Priority will be given to graduate students who finished or will be finishing their program between Spring 2020 and Fall 2022.

-The workshop presenters include Allan Rossman (Cal Poly), Mine Cetinkaya-Rundel (University of Edinburgh, Duke, RStudio), Nicholas Horton (Amherst), and Ulrike Genschel (Iowa State).
+The workshop presenters include Allan Rossman (Cal Poly), Mine Cetinkaya-Rundel (University of Edinburgh, Duke, RStudio), Jo Hardin (Pomona), Beth Chance (Cal Poly), Lucy D’Agostino McGowan (Wake Forest), and Ulrike Genschel (Iowa State).

 All participants will receive funding for one night of lodging.
 A limited number of travel scholarships are available and will be awarded based on demonstrated need.
 Applications should be submitted by June 21, but we will review applications as they come in and will try to let you know in a few days of your submission.